OxfordSKA/OSKAR/readme.txt

 The OSKAR package consists of a number of open source libraries and applications for the simulation of astronomical radio interferometers.
-OSKAR has been designed primarily to produce simulated data from large aperture arrays, such as those envisaged for the SKA.
+OSKAR has been designed primarily to produce simulated visibility data from large aperture arrays, such as those envisaged for the SKA.

 2. OSKAR Repository Structure